10Pines/the_closure_challenge/README.md

 Rules
 =====

-You can only use the Ruby core library.
+* Only use the Ruby core library.
+* No monkeypatchin' :)
-The only gem you can use, if you need to, is Binding of Caller.
+* The only gem you can use, if you need to, is Binding of Caller.
-Your solution should run on MRI and JRuby.
+* Solution should run on MRI and JRuby.

 Good luck!